-individuals with multidimensional layers of identities, statuses and life circumstances."46 Additionally, UN treaty body jurisprudence and national courts in various jurisdictions, such as the United States, the United Kingdom, South Africa, and Canada, have adopted an intersectional lens to assess multi-layered discrimination claims, recognizing the unique nature of compounding forms of social exclusion.47
+Additionally, UN treaty body jurisprudence and national courts in various jurisdictions, such as the United States, the United Kingdom, South Africa, and Canada, have adopted an intersectional lens to assess multi-layered discrimination claims, recognizing the unique nature of compounding forms of social exclusion.

-C. The State duty to prevent climate change related human rights harm as well as foreseeable harm and to effectively regulate businesses
+C. The State duty to prevent climate change related human rights harm, including through progressive realisation, utilising the maximum available resources, and effectively regulating businesses

-UN and regional human rights bodies have established that States are under a duty to adopt legal and institutional frameworks to prevent human rights harms that arise from environmental damage and climate change.
-This includes holding business enterprises accountable for their role in environmental degradation and the accelerating climate crisis.48 In doing so, States must build economies of life, centered in the protection of people and the right to a healthy environment.49 i.
+UN and regional human rights bodies have established that States have a duty to adopt legal and institutional frameworks to prevent human rights harms that arise from environmental damage and climate change.
+This includes obligations of progressive realisation and use of maximum available resources.
+It also entails holding business enterprises accountable for their role in environmental degradation and the accelerating climate crisis.
+In doing so, States must build economies of life, centered in the protection of people and the right to a healthy environment.

+i.
 United Nations Human Rights System Standards